isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Powers where Entity has Acted against National Security Interests.md

 <p></p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary>Does the Act apply to entities that are not designated?
-If so, when do
+<summary>Does the Significant Investments Review Act apply to entities that are
-the powers under the Act apply?</summary>
+not designated?
+If so, when do the powers under this Act apply?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The Act applies to entities that are not designated, but only when the
+<p>The Significant Investments Review Act(SIRA) applies to entities that
-following two criteria are met:</p>
+are not designated, but only when the following two criteria are met:</p>
 <ul>
 <li>
 <p>The entity has acted against Singapore’s national security interests;